 Curly leaf spinach is apparently native to Persia and called aspanakh.
-This variety of spinach has deeply green, crinkled leaves with impressed veins.
-Leaves are oval to oblong and occasional heart shaped.
-They grow 5 to 6 inches long (13-15 cm.).
+This variety of spinach has deep green, crinkled leaves with impressed veins.
+Leaves are oval to oblong and occasionally heart-shaped.
+They grow 5 to 6 inches long (12.5-15 cm.).
 Spinach prefers cool temperatures and will bolt when it is 80 degrees Fahrenheit (27 C.) or more.
-Soil must be well draining and of average fertility.
+The soil must be well-draining and of average fertility.

 Savoy Spinach Care

 Growing savoy spinach is easy.
-Prepare a bed by tilling in plenty of organic matter and sow seed in early spring or fall.
-Harvest the leaves as they come for best flavor.
+Prepare a bed by tilling in plenty of organic matter and sowing seed in early spring or fall.
+Harvest the leaves as they come for the best flavor.
 Successive sowing will provide a consistent harvest.